percona/k8spg-docs/docs/update.md

            }}'
         ```

-3. The deployment rollout will be automatically triggered by the applied patch.
+The deployment rollout will be automatically triggered by the applied patch.
-    You can track the rollout process in real time using the
-    `kubectl rollout status` command with the name of your cluster:

-    ``` {.bash data-prompt="$" }
-    $ kubectl rollout status sts cluster1-rs0
-    ```

 The update process is successfully finished when all Pods have been restarted.